 Volunteer with Prostate Scotland

 Every man throughout Scotland has access to at least one piece of literature about prostate disease wherever they live in Scotland.”
-This also means that you can volunteer with us wherever you live in Scotland.

 Why should I volunteer with Prostate Scotland?

-Nearly 1 in 2 men in Scotland will be affected by prostate disease at some stage of their lives and 1 man in 10 is at risk of developing prostate cancer.
+Nearly 1 in 2 men in Scotland will be affected by prostate disease at some stage of their lives, and 1 man in 10 is at risk of developing prostate cancer.
 It is the most common cancer for men in Scotland.

-So who can volunteer?
+Who can volunteer?

 How much time do I need to commit?